lizmat/articles/sbom-2.md

 ## Does the CRA directly affect open source developers

-No.  Well, almost no.  As a person working on, or contributing to an Open Source project, you do not *have* to worry about the CRA, as long as:
+No.  Well, almost no.  As a person working on, or contributing to an Open Source project, you do not *have* to worry about the CRA, as long as any of these is true:
 - you contribute code to projects you are not responsible for
 - are **not** monetising the product
 - make a product that is ultimately not intended for commercial activities